 In addition, in 2006, after the release of the Water Conservation and Allocation Guideline for Oilfield Injection, a lot of projects started using alternative make-up water (saline groundwater or process-affected [tailings] water from nearby oil sands mines) instead of nonsaline water.
 As of 2019, 56 per cent of in situ operators used alternative make-up water.

 In the following figures, you will see water use performance by in situ project, scheme subtype, oil sands area, company, project, and hydrocarbon production.

 Water Use by Volume

 The amount of water needed for each in situ project changes over the course of its life cycle.
-Typically, more make-up water per unit of bitumen produced is needed during the initial start-up phase (the first two-to-four years of its life cycle) to heat the reservoir.
+Typically, more make-up water per unit of bitumen produced is needed during the initial start-up phase (the first two to four years of the project’s life cycle) to heat the reservoir.
 Once the project reaches a steady state, it is able to recycle and reuse the majority of the water coming back with emulsion; very little make-up water is used per unit of bitumen produced.
 For this reason, most projects quickly transition from using mainly make-up water sources to using mostly (more than 80 per cent) recycled water.
-This is why it makes sense to compare projects' water use by age as opposed to calendar year.
+This is why it makes sense to compare projects’ water use by age as opposed to calendar year.